- 100% secure payment

 First-time cosplayer in a local con people's-choice round

-A first-time cosplayer in Toronto entered a small regional comic-con's people's-choice costume round, a click-only web poll with hCaptcha and no account requirement.
-They are 150 votes behind with two days left.
-We fingerprint the poll, confirm hCaptcha is solvable on our standard stack at base price, quote $17.99 for 250 votes paced over the remaining window, and deliver from Canadian residential IPs on even-pace to match the local con audience's afternoon-and-evening voting rhythm.
+A first-time cosplayer in Toronto entered a small regional comic-con's people's-choice costume round — a click-only web poll with hCaptcha and no account requirement, running for two days after the convention floor closes.
+They are 150 votes behind with one evening left.
+We fingerprint the poll, confirm hCaptcha is solvable at base price, quote $17.99 for 250 votes, and deliver from Canadian residential IPs on a schedule that mirrors the local con audience's afternoon-to-late-evening browsing window.

 For: First-time cosplayers, hobbyist costume entrants, local con attendees